NFL Playoffs 2018-19: Predicting Post-Week 16 AFC, NFC Standings

 The latest plot twists in the NFL playoff races took place Saturday.

-In the first two games of Week 16, the Tennessee Titans stayed alive in the AFC wild-card race and the Baltimore Ravens made their presence known as one of the possible contenders in the AFC.
+In the first two games of Week 16, the Tennessee Titans stayed alive in the AFC wild-card race, and the Baltimore Ravens made their presence known as one of the contenders in the AFC.

-Baltimore's win over the Los Angeles Chargers set the Kansas City Chiefs up with a clear path to the No. 1 seed in the AFC, while Tennessee's victory over the Washington Redskins put Jay Gruden's team in a hole in the NFC wild-card hunt.
+Baltimore's win over the Los Angeles Chargers set up the Kansas City Chiefs with a clear path to the No. 1 seed in the AFC, while Tennessee's victory over the Washington Redskins put Jay Gruden's team in a hole in the NFC wild-card hunt.

-The 13 Sunday games in Week 16 will give us a better idea of what each conference playoff picture looks like, but even before the games kick off, we have a feel for where certain teams will land.
+Sunday's 13 games will give us a better idea of what each conference playoff picture looks like, but even before the games kick off, we have a feel for where certain teams will land.

 Post-Week 16 Standings Predictions